hartleys/JunctionSeq/index.md

 using the QoRTs software package, available [here](http://hartleys.github.io/QoRTs/index.html).

 ##BIOCONDUCTOR INSTALLATION:
-If you are using the devel version of bioconductor (v3.3), then you can install the [Bioconductor version of JunctionSeq](http://bioconductor.org/packages/JunctionSeq/):
+If you are using the newest bioconductor release (v3.3), then you can install the [Bioconductor version of JunctionSeq](http://bioconductor.org/packages/JunctionSeq/):

     source("https://bioconductor.org/biocLite.R")
     biocLite("JunctionSeq")

+The bioconductor version differs from the GitHub version in that the post-release patches to a given bioconductor release will never add new features (although bugfixes may be added).
+This is intended to maintain replicability, but also means that the Bioconductor version will lag behind the github version.

+In addition, the GitHub version is currently compatible with R versions 3.2 and 3.3, whereas the Bioconductor version requires v3.3.

+Note that unless the "major" version number changes (ie, v2.0.0+), all future versions of JunctionSeq (here or on Bioconductor) will ALWAYS maintain full backwards-compatible functionality with all versions 1.0.0 and up.

 ##EXAMPLE DATA:
 Another example dataset, used in the vignette, is packaged as an R package, and can be installed with the command: